Bull shark: Diet

+The bull shark is a marine apex predator, capable of taking a variety of prey.
 The bull shark's diet consists mainly of bony fish and small sharks, including other bull sharks, and stingrays.
 Their diet can also include turtles, birds, dolphins, terrestrial mammals, crustaceans, and echinoderms.
 They hunt in murky waters where it is harder for the prey to see the shark coming.
 Bull sharks have been known to use the bump-and-bite technique to attack their prey.
 After the first initial contact, they continue to bite and tackle prey until the prey is unable to flee.

 The bull shark is a solitary hunter, though may briefly pair with another bull shark to make hunting and tricking prey easier.

 Sharks are opportunistic feeders, and the bull shark is no exception to this, as it is part of the Carcharhinus family of sharks.
 Normally, sharks eat in short bursts, and when food is scarce, sharks digest for a much longer period of time in order to avoid starvation.
 As part of their survival mechanism, bull sharks will regurgitate the food in their stomachs in order to escape from a predator.
 This is a distraction tactic; if the predator moves to eat the regurgitated food the bull shark can use the opportunity to escape.